edmundackah/S3-CLI/static-site/docs/command/deploy-release.md

 ## Description

 The `deploy-release` command downloads a `.tgz` file from a specified URL (Artifactory), validates a change record with ServiceNow and uploads the contents of the `package/build` directory to an S3 bucket.

 !!! warning "Mandatory Change Record"
-    A valid change record is required to run this command.
+    A valid change record is required to run this command against a production bucket.

 ## Usage